- Tips and expert advice

 - Don’t assume publishing is closed and clubby, but

-- Do only apply if you genuinely want the job (if not, it will show).
+- Do apply if you genuinely want the job (if not, it will show).

-- Above all, do check your letter and CV very thoroughly for mistakes before sending.
+- Above all, do check your answers and CV very thoroughly for mistakes before submitting.
 Spell-check alone is not enough.

 Lastly, whether you apply to Usborne or anywhere else –